Guide For Your Stay

 Thank you for making the effort !

 A heads up: bin day is early Tuesday morning, so we remove the wheelie bins on Monday evenings (Recycling bins one week, Rubbish the next), to put them at the end of our drive for emptying.
 They will be back in place mid-morning Tuesday.

 Around the farm

 The Swimming Pool

-COVID-19 Notice: Please be aware that social distancing measures are required, we will be changing the normal opening hours of the pool, and scheduling dedicated, timed sessions for each cottage to use the swimming pool.
+COVID-19 Notice: Please be aware that we will continue to schedule dedicated, timed sessions for each cottage to use the swimming pool.
 These will be communicated to you nearer the time of your arrival.
 The notes below are for normal conditions only.

-It is important that you have changed and left the pool building by 12noon & 6pm please – as outside of the cottage guest swimming hours, the pool is used by locals (which helps to pay for our running costs).
-They are always required to vacate the pool by 8:30am and by 3:00pm.
+It is important that you have changed and left the pool building within your allocated time please – as outside of the cottage guest swimming hours, the pool is also used by locals (which helps to pay for our running costs).

 *And please also note there is no swimming on your morning of departure.

 CODE FOR ENTRY: 5309

 Press the numbers on the door lock firmly and turn the oval handle.
 Any problem with opening or locking the door just Press ‘C’ (for ‘Clear’) and then re-enter the number.

 Please remove outdoor shoes before entering, leaving them in the hallway, and please do shower before you swim to help maintain chemical balance of the pool.